PluRel: Synthetic Data unlocks Scaling Laws for Relational Foundation Models: Related Work

 \textbf{Scaling Laws.} The development of ever larger foundation models is driven by the promise of scaling laws, which predict improvements in model performance as a function of increasing data and model sizes~\citep{kaplan2020scalinglaws}.
 In the language and vision domains, established scaling laws characterize performance as a function of dataset size, model size, and compute~\citep{hoffmann2022training, zhai2022scaling}. \citet{schambach2023scaling} analyzes the scaling behavior of tabular models, while \citet{ma2025tabdpt} provides explicit scaling laws characterizing the training of TFMs with respect to model size and the number of cells in the training corpus. \citet{zhang2025mitra} examines the scaling behaviour of TFMs trained on synthetic data and identifies diversity of the generated data as a key property enabling generalization.
 However, no prior work has examined the scaling of RFMs. \plurel~addresses this gap and allows us to provide RFM scaling laws not only for dataset size but also for data diversity, quantified by the number of synthetic databases in pretraining.

 \textbf{Relational Database Generation.} Another related line of research is privacy-preserving synthetic database generation \citep{patki2016synthetic}.
 These methods focus on reproducing the structure and statistical properties of a given real-world database while protecting the privacy of the data subjects.
+Similar statistical approaches have also been considered to synthesize relational databases for testing and benchmarking the performance of analytical applications~\cite{houkjaer2006simple,arasu2011datasynth}.
 Recent works propose approaches based on graphical models \citep{cai2023privlava}, generative adversarial networks \citep{gueye2023row}, transformers~\citep{solatorio2023realtabformer}, diffusion~\citep{pang2024clavaddpm, hudovernik2024relational} and graph-based models~\citep{scassola2025graphconditionalflow, ketata2025joint, hudovernik2025reldiff}.
 While these approaches address privacy concerns and can facilitate broader data sharing, they remain tied to existing real-world databases.
 They require real databases as input and are constrained to generating new samples that conform to the original schema.
 Further they are computationally expensive for large-scale data generation.
 In contrast, \plurel~provides a lightweight framework for generating diverse schemas, row-connectivity patterns, and feature distributions, unlocking data scaling for RFMs.